CIAO-systems/rite/plugins/personio/README.md

 # Personio import
-This plugin provides an importer Personio API
+This plugin provides importers for the Personio API
-To use importer, include the plugin in the rite-XML:
+To use an importer, include the plugin in the rite-XML:
 ```xml
 <rite>
     <plugins>